Noroff-FED-Campus-Assignments/fed2-js2-course-assignement-oslo-react-vite-mimir/README.md

   - Dynamic content feed with options for post filtering and search functionality.
 - **Post Management:**
   - Create, edit, delete, and view posts in detail.
+- **Vitest Unit test:**
+  - The test check that login function fetches and stores a token in browser storage.
+  - The test check that logout function clears the token from browser storage.
+- **Cypress End-to-End test:**
+  - The user can log in and access their profile.
+  - The user cannot submit the login form with invalid credentials and is shown a message.
+  - The user can log out with the logout button.

 ## Challenges & Achievements
 - Successful API integration, including authentication and various HTTP methods.